poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 ## Grayscale

-A phone just should be a tool, but it's a lot more interesting to look at than a hammer or screwdriver.
+A phone should just be a tool, but it's a helluva lot more interesting to look at than a hammer or screwdriver.
 A lot of that appeal comes from the vibrant colors.
-Putting my phone into grayscale makes it legitimately boring to use, in a good way.
-Instagram suddenly
+Putting my phone into grayscale makes it legitimately boring to use, and therefore significantly less addictive.

-Putting your phone into grayscale
+Putting your phone into grayscale:
  - Accessibility > Display and Text Size > Color Filters > On > Grayscale

 This setting is hidden, which is ultimately nice, since it's a pain to remove.
 If you can leave your phone on grayscale for more than a week, let me know.
 I always remove it at some point to look at photos and forget to put it back on.